 - In 1988, Florence Griffith Joyner of the USA won four medals, three of them gold, in running events, while sister-in-law Jackie Joyner-Kersee won the long jump and heptathlon.

 - In 2000, American Marion Jones won five track medals, three of them gold.

 - In 2012, South African Oscar Pistorius (aka the 'Blade Runner') became the first double amputee to take part in both the Olympics and Paralympics.
 He competed in the Olympic Games 400m and the 4 x 400 m relay races.

 - In the 1900 long jump event, American Myer Prinstein finished 2nd despite not even showing up for the finals.
-He did not to participate in the finals on the Sunday due to his Christian beliefs, but his qualifying jumps from a previous day counted.
+He did not want to participate in the finals on the Sunday due to his Christian beliefs, but his qualifying jumps from a previous day counted.